JimohYusuf/Kalm_Kompute/README.md

 *   Install the mobile application with the APK file in [this](https://drive.google.com/drive/folders/1SKiIlpzRpZ03IdIGXjyv3uTgY7qAw4oO?usp=sharing) shared google drive folder.

 *   Make sure that your smartphone and the server are connected to the same network.

 *   On opening the application, after installation, type <code>[http://server_ip_address/phone_1](http://server_ip_address/phone_1)</code>  inside the text box hinting server address.
 Note that you have to replace <strong><code>server_ip_address</code></strong> in the URL above with the IP address that we found in the last step of setting up the server.

-*   Now click on the <strong>Start Service </strong>button to start the application and watch out for the toasts that pop up.
+*   Now click on the <strong>START SERVICE </strong>button to start the application and watch out for the toasts that pop up.

 *   You will be prompted to grant some permissions to the application.
 Click accept.
 The application will not run properly without these permissions being granted.

 *   After granting the permissions, your application should say <strong>service is running</strong> at the top of the and a <strong>foreground notification</strong> should show up at the top of your screen.

 *   Your application is now fully set and you can head over to your browser and type URL <code>[http://server_ip_address/phone_1](http://server_ip_address/phone_1)</code> to check the current state of your phone at any period.

 *   Also, the application User Interface allows you to see the state of the device in real-time.

 *   Note that you can close the application and the application will run as a notification in the foreground.

-*   To stop the application, open the application, and click <strong>stop service.</strong>
+*   To stop the application, open the application, and click <strong>STOP SERVICE.</strong>

 <strong>ACCESSING THE LIBELIUM SENSORS’ DATA</strong>